Alternative Pathways to Certification

 Additionally, candidates must achieve a 3.0 cumulative grade point average in their professional education classes to be eligible for certification.

-University of Central Missouri offers classes in the evenings, on-line, on weekends, and at Central Summit Center in Lee's Summit.
-Generally speaking, it is not possible to complete alternative pathways to certification through University of Central Missouri by taking only on-line classes or only classes at Central Summit Center in Lee's Summit.
-Some alternative pathways to certification candidates attend classes on campus in Warrensburg at least one semester to complete their certification requirements.
-Other candidates complete substitute classes to fulfill certifcation requirements at other universities and/or community colleges with prior approval from Clinical Services and Certification staff.
+University of Central Missouri offers classes in the evenings, on-line, on weekends, and at UCM Lee's Summit.
+Generally speaking, it is not possible to complete Alternative Pathways to Certification through University of Central Missouri by taking only on-line classes or only classes at UCM Lee's Summit.
+Some Alternative Pathways to Certification candidates attend classes on campus in Warrensburg at least one semester to complete their certification requirements.
+Other candidates complete substitute classes to fulfill certification requirements at other universities and/or community colleges with prior approval from Clinical Services and Certification staff.